League Rules

 5. Post-race Misc

-If you feel that another driver has caused you harm on the track or has driven in a manner that is in violation of WSRL rules you are encouraged to file a grievance with the Chief Racing Steward: Send an e-mail that includes a clip from your replay (you will need to save it prior to leaving the race server) containing at least 1/2 lap before the incident, and 1/2 lap afterwards.
+If you feel that another driver has caused you harm on the track or has driven in a manner that is in violation of WSRL rules you are encouraged to file a grievance with the Admin: Send an e-mail that includes a clip from your replay (you will need to save it prior to leaving the race server) containing at least 1/2 lap before the incident, and 1/2 lap afterwards.
 Be sure to include the lap number and/or replay clock time of the incident and a description of what happened.
-All grievances must be received by the CRS within 24 hours of the conclusion of the race so that any penalty can be included in the scoring.
+All grievances must be received by the Admin within 24 hours of the conclusion of the race so that the committee can quickly address the protest.
 Failure to include required info will be cause for immediate dismissal of the grievance.

 • A clip from the replay containing at least a half-a-lap before the incident, and a half-a-lap afterwards,